hiroyuki-kasai/HybridPrecodingOpt/README.md

 Notes
 -------
-- Most of the codes of the package come from the [brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).
+- Most of the codes of the package come from the codes in [AltMinAlg](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).
 - The project uses the MATLAB toolbox [Manopt](https://www.manopt.org/).
 - [CVX package](http://cvxr.com/cvx/) is required for the narrrowband simulations.
 Please download the packege from [here](http://cvxr.com/cvx/download/) into `cvx` folder.